Hostage schools

-Hostage schools were educational institutions established by the French colonizer in Senegal and French Sudan where the sons of chiefs and notables were forcibly recruited to be monitored and trained to become auxiliaries of colonial power.
+Hostage schools were educational institutions established by the French colonizers in Senegal and French Sudan where the sons of chiefs and notables were forcibly recruited to be monitored and trained to become auxiliaries of colonial power.
 The first hostage school was established in Saint-Louis in Senegal by Governor Faidherbe in 1855.

-Tools of Colonial Imperialism
+Tools of colonial imperialism

 Children of the School of Hostages created in Saint-Louis, Senegal by Faidherbe (engraving by Édouard Riou, 1889).

 Context

 Colonization is driven by several factors.
 First, there is the economic aspect: Europeans want to exploit the resources of the African continent.
 The second aspect is demographic: seeing the population increase significantly, explorers want to discover new lands to settle in.
 Finally, one of the most important aspects, which still sparks debates today, is the cultural aspect.
 Indeed, the conquerors want to impose their way of life, beliefs, and cultures on their colonies.

-Objectives of the "Hostage School"
+Objectives of the "hostage school"

 This is where the "hostage school" comes into play.
 It is intended for the sons of village chiefs and notables whom the governor has brought back from his military campaigns.
 Louis Faidherbe aims to instill French culture and values in these children.
 Their detention also allows the colonizers to maintain a certain order, as it dissuades the families of the "hostages" from rebelling.
 It reflects the need to have an African elite educated in the European manner and capable of serving as an interface with the population.
 Later, the school is explicitly renamed "school for sons of chiefs and interpreters".
 Some consider that it still exists today, but instead of being imposed, it is entrenched.
 This is reflected in the fact that parents enroll their children themselves in schools that are reproductions of the colonial system.